aseigo/packer/README.md

 between nodes.

-Pack significantly reduces the space required to serialize a term by utilizing a schema + buffer approach with support for shape repetition (e.g. "N * two-tuple of integers").
+Pack significantly reduces the space required to serialize a term by utilizing a schema + data buffer approach with support for shape repetition (e.g. "N * two-tuple of integers") and using zstd for compression of the data buffer.

 ```
   NOTE: this library is still in early development, and not ready for production use.
-  Documentation of the serialization format, apidocs, etc. will come once things calm
+  Documentation of the serialization format, apidocs, etc. will come after 0.1.0.
-  down a bit.
-The encoding is still in flux, and the api is still growing and what is
-  there is not finalized, so one step at a time. :)
 ```

 ## Installation